 The internet is full of information on health research, trends and new products.
 Some information is accurate and worth using to improve your health; other information isn’t.

+History tells us that an informed, activated population is vital to protecting the public health, according to the National Academy of Medicine.
 When in doubt, use these tips to make sense of health information.

 1. Consider the source.

 Look for health information from reliable authorities.
 Avoid information overload by checking a few favorite sources regularly.
 If you don’t recognize the source, crosscheck the information with credible sources.

 - Shine365 or other health system blogs and websites